ibm-cloud-docs/log-analysis/agent/config_agent_kube_cluster.md

-## Deploy the LogDNA agent within the context of the cluster
+## Deploy the logging agent within the context of the cluster
 {: #config_agent_kube_ob}

-When you deploy and connect a LogDNA agent within the context of the cluster, consider the following information:
+When you deploy and connect a logging agent within the context of the cluster, consider the following information:
-* You can launch the LogDNA web UI from the Kubernetes cluster UI in {{site.data.keyword.cloud_notm}}.
+* You can launch the logging UI from the Kubernetes cluster UI in {{site.data.keyword.cloud_notm}}.
 * The view that opens displays logs for your cluster.
 * The agent is deployed in the `ibm-observe` namespace.
 * A tag that informs about the cluster name is associated to each log line as metadata.